Photo: Clear & Quiet Photography

 Art Therapist & Licensed Professional Counselor

-As an only child, I needed to be creative to keep myself busy.
-I spent a lot of time drawing my toys and enrolled in as many art classes as my school offered.
+Growing up, I enjoyed creative activities.
+I spent a lot of time drawing and making crafts and enrolled in as many art classes as my school offered.
 I also spent a lot of time during the summer with my grandma, who taught me how to knit and crochet.
 I earned my bachelor’s degree in art education from UW Milwaukee.
-I enjoyed the experience and wide variety of art media I had the opportunity to explore but did not feel that teaching was where I belonged.
-When I began my family I was fortunate to be a stay at home mom until my sons began school and then I volunteered weekly in the classrooms and school library.
+I enjoyed the experience and the wide variety of art media I had the opportunity to explore but did not feel that teaching was where I belonged.
+When I began my family I was fortunate to be a stay at home mom until my sons began school.
+As my sons are older and more independent, I began a new journey and attended Mount Mary University, earning a graduate degree in art therapy.

 My specialties…